 Here’s some more detail to help to understand:

 Situation analysis means ‘Where are we now?’
-For multi-channel marketers, questions include are we measuring results accurately through analytics?
+For multichannel marketers, questions include are we measuring results accurately through analytics?
 Which type of prospects are we reaching online?
 What are our competitors doing?
 What’s working for them?

 Objectives mean ‘Where do we want to be?’
 What is the growth forecast?
-What are the top-level goals 5 Ss (Sell, Serve, Speak, Save and Sizzle)?
-Plus we can build specific forecasts for leads and sales by channel to hit the business plan target.
+What are the top-level goals of 5 Ss (Sell, Serve, Speak, Save and Sizzle)?
+Plus, we can build specific forecasts for leads and sales by channel to hit the business plan target.
 Good objectives are quantified against timescales.

 Action is the detailed planning of tactics.
 Who does what, when and how?
-What processes, activities and are required to make things happen?
+What processes and activities are required to make things happen?

-Control identifies what you need to measure when and what happens when you see a blip?
+Control identifies what you need to measure when and what happens when you see a blip.
 The Control section of the plan ensures you know if you are succeeding or failing – and you can make adjustments– before it is too late.